 You can conduct research using media sources, such as newspapers, trade journals and the internet, and get information by networking with experienced exporters.
 Your trade associations may be able to help you with contacts.
 For many small businesses the best approach is to visit the market and spend some time interviewing a range of people.
-Read more about how to build a marketing plan for overseas markets.
+Read more about how to develop an exporting marketing plan.

 GOV.UK produces 'sector in country' reports for many markets.

 Commissioning market research